openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

     }
 ```

 You should now understand what is happening here OnExecuteAsync is getting called by the command handler and it is providing you with the commands "context".
+At the top, you will see we are setting our command info using attributes.